I.T.A.L.Y. (I Trust and Love You): Cast and characters

-Media Release
+Release

+The final gross of I.T.A.L.Y. is according to Box Office Mojo.

+Home media

 The series was released onto DVD-format and VCD-format by Viva Video.
-The DVD contained the movie plus bonus features like the music video of "Will of the Wind" plus the full-length trailer of the movie.
+The DVD contained the movie plus bonus features like the music video of "Will of the Wind" plus the full-length trailer of the film.
 The DVD/VCD was released in 2008.
-The final gross of the movie is according to Box Office Mojo.